 Sessions may be delivered by Brooke or by an associate music therapist working within the same clinical framework.

-Associate music therapists are HCPC-registered professionals who work within the practice framework and engage in regular clinical supervision and continuing professional development.
+All music therapists are trained at master's level, HCPC-registered and engage in regular clinical supervision and continuing professional development.

 All enquiries are received directly through the practice and reviewed by Brooke.
-Basic information is gathered to understand presenting needs and determine suitability for music therapy.
+Basic information is gathered in line with GDPR to understand presenting needs and determine suitability for music therapy.

 A referral and consent form is completed to gather relevant background information, including presenting needs, goals for therapy, and any relevant medical or educational context.